 I think it has had a very positive effect on the new families that the mother can stay at home so long and breastfeed without stress.
 The infant has time to learn to eat more solid food before he or she is going out to daycare.
 Most small children in Denmark do that from 8-10 months.
-It’s still not so usual to see fathers take a long leave to take care of a baby.
-But the fathers are so much more engaged in everything about the care of the baby and that is very visible to be seen in the streets or at places like swimming centres where babies are taken to swim lessons.
+It’s still not so usual to see fathers take an extended leave to take care of a baby.
+But the fathers are so much more engaged in everything about the responsibility of the baby, and that is very visible to be seen in the streets or at places like swimming centres where babies are taken to swim lessons.

 - Health visiting and home doctor

 Our health visitor offer is changing from nearly only visits at home in the family to group teachings for both parents on systematic themed education.
 All this is to build up knowledge for the parents to understand the need of the baby and to help the parents build up a feeling of still deeper connection to the child.
 All this is also meant to prevent child abuse and violence.

 As Health Visitors we are obliged to work together with the families and their doctors, social authorities to help children who are in danger of not thriving.

 We talk with the families about preventing accidents, how to make healthy food, how to help the children to sleep enough and to be stimulated emotionally, physically and to support the motor development.
 We do a screening for depression at 8 weeks and maybe again later.

 It demands a very high moral to balance in these two worlds.
-You get insight in the intimacy of family life and must handle all the information with discretion.
+You get insight into the intimacy of family life and must handle all the information with discretion.

 The home doctor has regular check-ups and vaccinations on the child until the age of five and later at school the Health Visitor take over the health screening.
 All of this is free as well as examinations at the dentist until the child is eighteen years old.